AustinCodingAcademy/JS411-8week-ebook/ebook-folder/docs/module-3/serverless.md

 We will walk through the steps to use your first **serverless function**.
 FYI, FireBase refers to their serverless functions as "[Cloud Functions](https://FireBase.google.com/docs/functions)".

+- [ ] 0.
+Open and `cd` into the root directory of the [learn-FireBase project](./../module-2/implement-fireBase.md) you have been learning with. `cd learn-FireBase`

 - [ ] 1.
-Open and `cd` into the root directory of the [learn-FireBase project](./../module-2/implement-fireBase.md) you have been learning with. `cd learn-FireBase`
+Run this command first `npm install -g firebase-tools`

 - [ ] 2.
+Run the command `firebase login` if you are not logged in just type ++n++ for no tracking and then it will take you to the browser login with the same account/email you used for firebase.

+- [ ] 4.
 In the root directory of the [learn-FireBase project](./../module-2/implement-fireBase.md) run `firebase init functions`.

     ![FireBase-createApp-3Create](../images/firebase-init-functions.png)

-- [ ] 3.
+- [ ] 5.
 Initialize this directory: `Are you ready to proceed?
 (Y/n)` type ++y++.

-- [ ] 4.
+- [ ] 6.
 Next press ++enter++ and select `> Use an existing project`.

-- [ ] 5.
+- [ ] 7.
 Use the arrow keys to select your project name from FireBase.

-- [ ] 6.
+- [ ] 8.
 For language to write Cloud Functions select `JavaScript`.

-- [ ] 7.
+- [ ] 9.
 Use ESLint to catch probable bugs and enforce style?
 Type ++y++

-- [ ] 8.
+- [ ] 10.
 Install dependencies with npm now.
 Type ++y++

-- [ ] 9.
+- [ ] 11.
 You should see a `functions/` folder and if you look inside it notice that it has a separate `package.json` of its own and `node_modules/` and its very own `index.js`.

-- [ ] 10.
+- [ ] 12.
 Look in `functions/index.js`.
 This is where we will write our first serverless function.
 You will see a commented out function.
 We are going to run this function so uncomment it now.

-- [ ] 11.
+- [ ] 13.
 Next point your terminal at this directory by running `cd functions`.
 Then type `firebase emulators:start`

-- [ ] 12.
+- [ ] 14.
 You should see a message in the terminal like this `functions[us-central1-helloWorld]: http function initialized (http://localhost:5001/learn-FireBase-57df8/us-central1/helloWorld).` with your project name in the middle after the port number.

     ![FireBase-createApp-3Create](../images/first-serverless-function.png)

-- [ ] 13.
+- [ ] 15.
 Copy/paste that URL into your browser.
 What do you see?
 What happen?

 We now have the power of an entire back-end and server infrastructure just by writing our common JS functions.
 In future lessons we will use this style of a back-end with our front-end code and do operations and tasks that require the security of a back-end environment.